 St. Patrick's Day (nationwide)

 Saint Patrick's Day is March 17.
 Although not widely celebrated in Italy there are a few festivals, especially in Northern Italy.
-And since there's at least one Irish pub in most larger Italian cities, you're sure to find someplace to drink a Guinness with fellow revelers on March 17.
+There's at least one Irish pub in most larger Italian cities, so you're sure to find someplace to drink a Guinness with fellow revelers on March 17.
+In cities like Rome and Florence, which have large international student populations, there are Irish pubs a-plenty.

 Festa di San Giuseppe (nationwide)